-Stakeholders interested in learning more or contributing can visit the IEEE P802.11be Task Group home page and can consult the schedule for upcoming meetings.
+Stakeholders and others interested in learning more or contributing can visit the IEEE P802.11be Task Group home page and can consult the schedule for upcoming meetings.

-IEEE 802.11 defines the technology for the world’s premier WLAN products.
+IEEE 802.11 specifies the technology for the world’s premier WLAN products.
 IEEE 802.11-based products are often branded as “Wi-Fi” in the market.
-IEEE 802.11 standards underpin wireless networking applications around the world, such as wireless access to the Internet from offices, homes, airports, hotels, restaurants, trains and aircraft.
+IEEE 802.11 standards underpin wireless networking applications around the world, such as wireless access to the Internet in offices, homes, airports, hotels, restaurants, trains and aircraft.
 IEEE 802.11’s relevance continues to expand with the emergence of new applications, such as the smart grid, wireless docking and the Internet of Things.
 For more information about the IEEE 802.11 Wireless LAN Working Group, please visit the Working Group’s landing page.

 To learn more about IEEE-SA, visit us on Facebook, follow us on Twitter, connect with us on LinkedIn or on the Beyond Standards Blog.